marcodpt/microspa/README.md

 The name of the [components](#Component) must be written in [camel case](https://en.wikipedia.org/wiki/Camel_case), and you can use the name of the routes object that way.
-But if you use it in an `html` view, it will convert tox [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case) starting with `ms-`.
+But if you use it in an `html` view, it will convert to [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case) starting with `ms-`.